gamedesigns/script2game/demo.md

 ### Exits

 - Foyer
+- Trafalgar Square

 ### Dialogues

 Dr. Holmes: We need to follow these clues quickly before the culprit strikes again.
 Dr. Watson: Agreed.
 Let's head back to the study to analyze what we have.

+## Scene: Trafalgar Square

+### Description

+You find yourself in the bustling Trafalgar Square, surrounded by historic buildings and the iconic Nelson's Column.
+Pigeons flutter around, and tourists take photographs.

+### Items

+- Map
+- Souvenir

+### Characters

+Tourist: is taking a photo of Nelson's Column.

+### Exits

+- Street

+### Dialogues

+Tourist: This place is amazing!
+Have you seen the lions?